At the start of each new month, I look forward to receiving Barb's new OHC newsletter. I was thrilled to see that trees are on the agenda for October.

 - Now hold your arm out and level with your eye again, but this time hold the yard stick in that hand - pointing straight up and down in line with the tree.

-- move your yard stick in your hand so that the part showing above your hand is as long as the distance from your hand to your eye.
+- Move your yard stick in your hand so that the part showing above your hand is as long as the distance from your hand to your eye.

 - Now line up the top of your hand with the bottom of the tree's trunk, staying on level ground, move backwards away from your tree.
 Stop when the top of your yardstick is level with the trees top.
 You should be able to see over your hand to the tree's base and, without moving anything but your eyes, over the top of the stick to the trees top.